MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/convert_anglefunction.md

 ---
 # convert_angle

-Convert angle values from one unit to another.
+Convert an angle value from one unit to another.

 ## Syntax